Technology Audit for Web Services

 - DDoS attacks i.e. distributed denial-of-service attacks, whereby a huge number of incorrect external requests from many IP addresses make a system inaccessible to users.
 These attacks are high-profile and massively disruptive.

-Of course, this list is far from exhaustive and is constantly evolving.
+Of course, this list is not exhaustive and is constantly evolving.
 Attackers purposefully look for flaws in the software code of web services that would make hacking possible.
 Therefore, it is essential that auditors discern whether there are errors in the code and if secure programming techniques were used when writing it.
 In this way, the audit team evaluates the system’s ability to resist malicious attacks, as well as spell out any corresponding risks.

 Server firewall: Installing and regularly updating a server firewall, including intrusion detection and prevention systems (IDS / IPS).